Generalized gamma approximation with rates for urns, walks and trees: Acknowledgments

 \section{Acknowledgments}

-A portion of the work for this project was completed when NR was at University of California, Berkeley with support from NSF grants DMS-0704159, DMS-0806118, DMS-1106999 and ONR grant N00014-11-1-0140.
-EP and AR were partially supported by NUS Research Grant R-155-000-124-112, and EP would like to thank the Department of Statistics and Applied Probability, National University of Singapore, for its hospitality.
-We also thank Shaun McKinlay for pointing us to the reference~\cite{Pakes1992}, Larry Goldstein for the suggestion to study Rayleigh limits in random walks, Louigi Addario-Berry for helpful discussions and Jim Pitman for detailed pointers to the literature connecting trees, walks, and urns.
+A portion of the work for this project was completed when Nathan Ross was at University of California, Berkeley.
+Erol A. Pek\"oz would like to thank the Department of Statistics and Applied Probability, National University of Singapore, for its hospitality.
+We also thank Shaun McKinlay for pointing us to the reference~\citet {Pakes1992}, Larry Goldstein for the suggestion to study Rayleigh limits in bridge random walks, Louigi Addario-Berry for helpful discussions, Jim Pitman for detailed pointers to the literature connecting trees, walks and urns, and the Associate Editor and referee for their many detailed and useful comments which have greatly improved this work.